Certification

 Step 1.
 Internal testing

-Download the relevant test suite(s).
-Then, test your integration to ensure it passes the test cases.
+Open the relevant test suite(s) — usually the Spice test suites — then test your integration to ensure it passes all of the test cases.

-For recertification, only test cases affected by the change need to be tested.
-E.g. if you upgraded Spice to a version with breaking changes to a feature, only test that single feature.
+For recertification, only the test cases affected by the change need to be tested.
+E.g. if you upgraded our software to a version with breaking changes to a feature, only test that single feature.

-You will need to use an EFTPOS terminal for testing such as Gecko Bank.
+You will need to use an EFTPOS terminal such as Gecko Bank for testing.

 Step 2.
 Submit for certification